Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 Only batched transfers
 ----------------------

-The specification only has a :ref:`CIS-2-functions-transfer` smart contract function which takes list of transfer and no function for a single transfer.
+The specification only has a :ref:`CIS-2-functions-transfer` smart contract function that takes a list of transfers and no function for a single transfer.
 This will result in lower energy cost compared to multiple contract calls and only introduces a small overhead for single transfers.
 The reason for not also including a single transfer function is to have smaller smart contract modules, which in turn leads to saving cost on every function call.